Last Updated: 27.08.2017

 Over the years in the gym, I’ve learned a very important lesson:

-In order to get the most out of each set you do, you need to take the time to properly set yourself up.
+To get the most out of each set you do, you need to take the time to set yourself up.
 And what do I mean by this?

 There are a lot of guys out there who tend to overlook this aspect of training.
-They just get to the bar, and without any preparation, start jerking the weight up and down.
-In many cases, their form is bad, they aren’t targeting the right muscles and are ultimately wasting their time.
+They get to the bar, and without any preparation, start jerking the weight up and down.

 So, how do you set yourself up to overhead press as much weight as you can?